AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/CreateDiskReplicaPair.md

 ## Description

 Asynchronous Block Storage Replication \(ABSR\) is a feature that can asynchronously replicate data from one cloud disk to another cloud disk within a different region.
 This approach provides data redundancy and reduces or prevents data loss if an exception occurs on the primary disk \(source disk\).
 Services can be resumed based on the secondary disk \(destination disk\).
 This way, service continuity is ensured.
-For more information, see [Asynchronous Block Storage Replication](~~208904~~).
+For more information, see [What is Asynchronous Block Storage Replication?](~~208904~~)

 To use ABSR to replicate data between disks, you must call the CreateDiskReplicaPair operation to create a replication relationship, and then call the [StartDiskReplicaPair](~~209199~~) operation to start the relationship.